-The chaos in the life of the person you’re trying to help has has left a wake of emotional and financial wreckage.
+The chaos in the life of the addict you’re trying to help has has left a wake of emotional and financial wreckage.
 The events that led you to decide to do an intervention have also left you in a state of panic.
-Now, you’re confronted with actually doing the intervention.
-Your deepest fears are staring you in the face, including the fear that by confronting the person and giving him or her an ultimatum, you may make the situation worse and push the person you love even further away.
+Now, you’re confronted with actually doing an intervention.
+What does that mean?
+Disaster?
+Redemption?
+Neither?
+Your deepest fears are staring you in the face, including the fear that by confronting the addict and giving him or her an ultimatum, you may make the situation worse and push the person you love even further away.

-You haven’t been sleeping because of this.
+You haven’t been sleeping.
 You haven’t exercised.
-You might even have a prescription or two in the cabinet you did not before, things to help you “cope.”
+You might even have a prescription or two in the cabinet you did not have before, things to help you “cope.”

 Your efforts in analyzing the situation and possible solutions makes you feel more paralyzed, like walking into a casino where the life of the person you love is the currency on the roulette table.
 Red and black are high-risk bets in a wheel of numbers that spin in your mind.
 Emotionally, it’s overwhelming, exhausting and deeply painful.
 You know it has to stop.
 But how?